FranzZemen/dual-build/README.md

-# How to use the build system
+# How to use the dual-build

-Before explaining how to use the dual-build build system, this is a framework that is intended to be transparent.
+Before explaining how to use the dual-build dual-build, this is a framework that is intended to be transparent.
 Walking away from the documentation, a software engineer should feel equally comfortable using the build API as they would be using the raw tools.
 If something is not clear on what is happening or how it's happening, please post that in the project issues.
-The intent is to automate, not obfuscate, and to allow for the build system to be extended to other use cases.
+The intent is to automate, not obfuscate, and to allow for the dual-build to be extended to other use cases.

-The build system is based on three key concepts:
+The dual-build is based on three key concepts:

 - **commands** which represent composable, aggregate, multistep capability based on _actions_.
-Commands are also the API into the build system.
+Commands are also the API into the dual-build.
 - **actions** which represent complete units of work
 - **tasks** which represent sub-unit functionality that often need to be combined with other tasks to generate useful output.